 - Travel to Alaska, Hawaii, U.S. possessions or a foreign destination lasting 29 days or less: If actual costs exceed per diem due to special circumstances receipts are required to claim the actual expenses.

 - Attach original receipts in MyTravel so the appropriate contact in your department can review them.

 - If an original receipt is unavailable, make all reasonable efforts to supply documentation that supports the expense.
 If unavailable, you may request an exception to policy by providing a secure copy of the traveler's credit card transaction history reflecting the charges.
 (For security purposes, be sure to black out credit card numbers.)
 The approver will make the request as outlined in the approver's checklist.

 Package deals: For reimbursement eligibility, the receipt or itinerary must specify cost for each item.
 Before purchasing a package, via the Web or otherwise, confirm you will be able to obtain the required documentation.
-If the receipt or itinerary does not show cost for each component, get a receipt from each service provider such as the airline, hotel, and/or rental car agency.
+If the receipt or itinerary does not show cost for each component (such as airfare, airfare tax, room rate per night, and room tax per night) get a receipt from each service provider such as the airline, hotel, and/or rental car agency.
 If the separate cost components of a travel package can’t be specified, it’s not possible to substantiate the business expenses and verify no personal benefit to the traveler.
 This is based on UC policy and IRS guidelines, and makes the expense ineligible for reimbursement.
 To meet UC San Diego travel policy, UC travel policy, and IRS requirements, the receipt or itinerary must specify the cost of each item but most sellers of package deals are unwilling to provide that information due to relationships with suppliers.